Garden & Lawn

 • Glyphosate Weed Killer that can be used in aquatic environments such as around ponds as well as in the usual flower beds.

-• Kills most annual and perennial hard-to-kill weeds including mare’s tail which is notoriously hard to get rid of.
+• It kills most annual and perennial hard-to-kill weeds, including mare’s tail, which is notoriously hard to get rid of.

 • Works with personal or garden sprayers.

-• Available in different quantities and usual application ratio is 30ml of concentrate to 1L of water.
+• Available in different quantities, and the usual application ratio is 30ml of concentrate to 1L of water.

 • Anyone, including children and pets, can go into the sprayed area AFTER the solution has dried.

-• Biodegradable by the microorganisms in the soil so somewhat environmentally friendly.
+• Biodegradable by the microorganisms in the soil, it is somewhat environmentally friendly.

-Gallop Glyphosate Weed Killer is one of the most popular industrial-strength weed killers for good reasons.
-It’s available for domestic gardeners and it works on most of the worst noxious weeds found in home garden landscapes.
+For good reasons, Gallop Glyphosate Weed Killer is one of the most popular industrial-strength weed killers.
+It’s available for domestic gardeners, and it works on most of the worst noxious weeds found in home garden landscapes.
 It’s easy to use as long as you follow the instructions and abide by the safety recommendations (and use your common sense).

 Close up of some of the dead weeds

-I made Gallop Glyphosate Weed Killer the Best Pick in our review of the Strongest Weed Killers.
-I like that it’s readily available and when used safely and according to instructions, gets rid of most of the worst weeds in anyone’s garden.
-I recommend this over any other weedkiller and remember it’s the weedkiller I personally use and always have available, that’s why it’s my top recommendation.
+I made Gallop Glyphosate Weed Killer the Best Pick in my review of the Strongest Weed Killers.
+I like that it’s readily available online and is very effective at killing weeds when used safely and according to instructions.
+I recommend this over any other weedkiller, and remember, it’s the weedkiller I personally use the most and always have available, so that’s why it’s my top recommendation.

 Best Weedkiller For Tree Stumps and Woody Plants